stepanataccolade/docsv2/sources/ci_subscriptions.md

 <img src="../images/subscription_dashboard.png" alt="Subscription Dashboard" style="width:800px;"/>

 The **Summary View** is the default when you navigate to this dashboard.
 It shows you the latest status for all enabled projects.
-Latest status is defined as the build status for the latest build on the default branch.
-If no default branch exists for your project, project status is latest build status for the master branch, and if no master branch exists, then the project status is the build status of latest build across all branches.
+Latest status is defined as the build status for the latest commit build on the default branch.
+If no default branch exists for your project, project status is latest commit build status for the master branch, and if no master branch exists, then the project status is the build status of latest commit build across all branches.

 If a build is queued or in progress, you will see at the top of the summary view.